-What management is needed on Gwent Levels: Rumney and Peterstone SSSI and why?
+What management is needed on Gwent Levels: Redwick and Llandevenny SSSI and why?

 Although this site is an excellent place for wildlife it will only remain so if it is managed carefully.
 Like most of lowland Britain, in the last 50 years there has been a steady rise in the agricultural improvement of the grassland through under-drainage, ploughing, regular reseeding and the use of artificial fertiliser.
 Large areas have also been converted to arable production and intensive dairy farming.
 All these changes have led to ditches being filled in, summer water levels being lowered and more pollution entering the ditches.
-In addition, extensive areas across the Gwent Levels and at this SSSI in particular are under increasing pressure from development for housing and business use.
+In addition, extensive areas across the Gwent Levels are under increasing pressure from development for housing, business and leisure use.